xevrion/peek-a-repo/README.md

 - **Hover previews for code files**

   - Fetches raw code using GitHub GraphQL API
-  - Syntax highlighting using Prism.js
+  - Syntax highlighting using Prism.js (supports JS,TS,HTML,CSS,JSON,MD,Rust,Go,Python as of now, will add more soon, im lazy)

 - **Hover previews for folders** (still doesnt work for all the folders, needs fixing)